kynivv/Flappy_Bird_AI/README.md

 **Training Scripts:** Includes scripts for training the RL model, saving checkpoints, and evaluating performance.

-**Pre-trained Model:** A pre-trained model is provided for immediate testing.

 **Visualization:** Real-time visualization of the training process and agent performance.

 # Requirements: #